 We cannot control the actions and comments of others but we can stop ourselves from entering the vicious cycle of body shaming.

-Don’t join in – you may encounter or have encountered body shaming regularly, and be guilty of joining in, possibly without even realising it.
+You may encounter body shaming regularly, and be guilty of joining in, possibly without even realising it.
 The best thing you can do is avoid making negative comments altogether.